Skip to main content

 • Perform any other job duties as delegated by Chief Electrician or Chief of Maintenance.

-License/Certification Requirements: Valid Texas driver’s license and an insurable driving record.
+Valid Texas driver’s license and an insurable driving record.

-FT Hull Technician (Painter)
+Hull Technician

 Responsibilities: